It’s NOT about Google, y’all! It’s about the LEARNING!

 Dynamic Learning is at the heart of my book, Shake Up Learning: Practical Ideas to Move Learning From Static to Dynamic.
 It’s my passion.
 It’s my blood, my sweat, and frankly, a lot of tears!
 I want to help teachers like you to Shake Up Learning.

 BONUS: Don’t miss out on the FREE download for this series!
-The Dynamic Learning with Google Toolkit is an alignment document, a spreadsheet that shows you how the Dynamic Learning characteristics align with classroom strategies and which Google tools to use in your classroom!
+The Blended Learning with Google Toolkit is an alignment document that shows you how the Dynamic Learning characteristics align with classroom strategies and which Google tools to use in your classroom!
 (Fill out the form below to access.)

 It’s NOT About @Google, y’all!
 It’s about the LEARNING!
 Find out more in episode 44 of #ShakeUpLearning podcast.
 This is part 1 of a 4-part series to kick off season 2!